Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to ensure that the pipeline caches required NuGet packages.

-How should you con¬gure the pipeline?
+How should you configure the pipeline?
 To answer, drag the appropriate values to the correct targets.
 Each value may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.